-The first time you turn on the LMX150 FINDAR, you will need to configure the system (Figure 3-1).
+The first time you turn on LMX150TM FINDAR®, you will need to configure the system (Figure 3-1).
 A series of screen prompts will allow you to setup the language, units, date & time, and some other options.
-You will have to do this again anytime you update the embedded software (Section 13.6).
+You will have to do this again anytime you update the embedded software (Section 14.6).

-Every subsequent time the system boots up, you will see the main screen :
+Every subsequent time the system boots up, you will see the main screen (Figure 3-2).

-Figure 3-2: Main Screen for LMX150 FINDAR
+Figure 3-2: Main Screen for LMX150TM FINDAR®